gianfranco-l/gianfranco-l/README.md

 - 🌱 I’m continously learning about Tech Business, Product Methodologies and Development Frameworks
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gianfrancolongi/) or [Personal Website](https://glpm.carrd.co/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am into minimalism and board games.
-Mastering both at the same time is hard.

 ## TL;DR

-I am a Senior Product servant continuously involved in the evolution of the Tech industry, with long experience in all kinds of digital product opportunities, markets, companies, always using the latest, relevant product methodologies.
-ENFJ personality: high level of self-discipline, professionalism and empathy, leading teams by example.
+Product generalist continuously involved in the evolution of the Tech industry, with long experience in all kinds of digital product opportunities, markets, companies, always using the latest, relevant product methodologies.
+Traits: discipline, empathy, leading by example.

 ## Full Version

-Senior Product Manager with tech background and 10+ yrs exp. in managing large-scale, international software services that significantly improved profitability, taking care of the end-to-end product lifecycle, both in frontend interfaces, backend platforms, and business processes.
+Senior Product Generalist with tech background and 10+ yrs exp. in managing large-scale, international software services that significantly improved profitability, taking care of the end-to-end product lifecycle, both in frontend interfaces, backend platforms, and business processes.
 Managed multi-faceted projects building, leading and mentoring cross-functional, cross-cultural, distributed remote teams across various time-zones, both directly and indirectly.

 Domains:
 - Cloud Native Infrastructure, DevOps, Platform Engineering